 Aldous Huxley once remarked that “… in an age of advanced technology, inefficiency is the sin against the Holy Ghost.”
 Has our culture of technology become a religion?
 Are we, on a societal level, still able and willing to question how quickly and thoroughly we are infusing technology into our human circumstances?
 Or has it become “sinful” to doubt our culture’s central belief, which simplistically equates technological development with being beneficial?

 - - -

 Should freedom and diversity be part of the human experience?

 The diversity of our values and beliefs, of our artistic, social or spiritual sides, our ability to assess and make choices and our sense of freedom are defining aspects of human existence.
-They make our lives colorful and meaningful.
+They make our lives varied and meaningful.

 These facets of human existence need to be lived out.
 That means they require our time and attention.
 The more technology absorbs us into its realities, the more our time and attention are occupied by those realities.
-And so the less we are available for all things not technology.
+And so the less and less we are available for all things not technology.